miomate/cool-people-list/readme.md

 ### What I learned

 - Object constructor
-- Build HTML table with plain
+- Build HTML
+- Working with array and local storage